liledix4/wtf/README.md

 # WTF
-Web Theme Framework!
+Web Templates Framework!
 Freedom of customization for users, should be compatible with any type of web project.